Letter to the Bishop

 It is important and necessary to learn something about the Saint you choose before you decide on that name.
 The option of taking a new name is not to be used because you like the sound of the name, how it fits with your other names, or because it is the name of a nice friend or relative.
 You should honor this Saint through prayer and imitation.
 These resources may help you choose a Saint name to take:

-2. Stay with your Present Baptismal Name (your regular first or middle name)
+2. Stick with your Present Baptismal Name (your regular first or middle name)

-If your baptismal name is that of a recognized saint of the Church, there is no need to select a new name for Confirmation.
+If your baptismal name is that of a recognized Canonized Saint of the Catholic Church, there is no need to select a new name for Confirmation.
 Using your baptismal name for Confirmation highlights the relationship between the sacraments of Baptism and Confirmation.
 To stay with your baptismal name would demonstrate that you feel there has been a continual growth in your faith and you now wish to make this formal through Confirmation.
-You should honor this saint through prayer and imitation.
+You should still learn more about this Saint and honor this Saint through prayer and imitation.

-Confirmandi must write a one-page letter (single-spaced, size 12 font) to Bishop Robert Hennessey, stating their desire to be confirmed and answering the following questions:
+Confirmandi must write a 1-2 page letter (typed, single-spaced, size 12 font) to Bishop Robert Hennessey, stating their desire to be confirmed and answering the following questions:

 - Who is your Confirmation sponsor?
 What is it about the faith of your sponsor that inspired you to select him or her?

 Other things you might include in your letter: